Jack Chiang: Early life and education

 Jack Chiang was born in Guangzhou, China, and grew up in Macau, Hong Kong, and Taiwan.
 He graduated with a B.A. in Foreign Languages and Literature (French) from the National Taiwan University, and a master's degree in journalism from Marquette University in Milwaukee, Wisconsin.

 Chiang was a journalist, editor, columnist, and a newsroom manager for more than 25 years.
-He is currently a bilingual Justice of the Peace with the Ontario Court of Justice.

 Chiang has received honorary Doctor of Laws degrees from both Queen's University and the Royal Military College of Canada.
 He also has received an honorary diploma from St. Lawrence College.
 He speaks fluent Cantonese, Mandarin, English and French.

 Career

 Chiang began his career as a court reporter for the Orillia Packet and Times daily.
 He was a member of the newsroom management team of the Kingston Whig-Standard daily newspaper between 1980 and 2007.
 Earlier in his career, he was sent on assignments in Pakistan, Afghanistan, Romania, Ethiopia, the Amazon River, the Caribbean Islands, England, and other European and African countries.

 His work has been featured in every major newspaper in Canada, as well as the International Herald-Tribune, The New York Times and the Moscow News.
 He has been interviewed by all three Canadian national TV networks, as well as CBC Radio One shows As It Happens, Radio Noon, and Ontario Morning.

 Chiang was the city editor of the Kingston Whig-Standard from 1994 to 1995 and 1998 as well as a daily columnist from 1995 to 2007.
 He joined the Ontario Court of Justice in May 2007.